 The namespace declaration is provided by the

-<svg> tag and its child tags belong to whichever XML dialect has the namespace name 'http://www.w3.org/2000/svg' which is, of course, SVG.
-Note the namespace declaration only needs to be provided once on a root tag.
+http://www.w3.org/2000/svg which is, of course, SVG.
+Note that the namespace declaration is only provided once on a root element (and is implied if omitted).
 The declaration defines the default namespace, so the user agent knows that all the

-<svg> tag's descendant tags also belong to the same namespace.
+<svg> element's descendants also belong to the same namespace.
 User agents check to see if they recognize the namespace name to determine if they know how to handle the markup.